accredd-dev/docs/docs/authentication.md

 Accredd authenticates your API requests using your account’s API keys.
 Accredd will return an invalid request error if your request doesn’t include a valid API key.

-Accredd makes revoking or managing an API key very simple.
-You can create a `Development` key, a `Production` key, or change access permissions all with a click of a button.

-You can use the Accredd Dashboard to generate and control the API keys between `Development` mode and `Production` mode.

-All Accredd API requests happen in either Development mode or Production mode.
+All Accredd API requests happen in either `Development` mode or `Production` mode.
 Use the former to test and access dummy data, in addition to manipulating the status of a submission so you can handle the various scenarios.
-Switch from Development mode to Production mode when you’re ready to deploy the API in a live environment.
+Switch from `Development` mode to `Production` mode when you’re ready to deploy the API in a live environment.

 ## API Keys